-During the inspection we met with five patients, the registered manager, two registered nurses and two care staff.
+During the inspection we met with groups of patients, the registered manager, three staff and three visiting professionals.

-A total of 15 questionnaires were provided for distribution to patients, their representatives and staff for completion and return to RQIA.
+A total of ten questionnaires were provided for distribution to patients, their representatives and visiting professionals for completion and return to RQIA.
+Staff were invited to share their views by completing an online questionnaire.